 Select a Vet and make an appointment:

-I require that you have the puppy examined by a licensed DVM (Doctor of Veterinary Medicine) within two days of picking up your puppy, excluding Sunday and Holidays.
-The reason for this is to ensure you received a healthy puppy from me and he/she will put you on a schedule for your pets health care needs.
+I require that you have the puppy examined by a licensed DVM (Doctor of Veterinary Medicine) within two days of picking up your puppy, excluding Sundays and Holidays.
+The reason for this is to ensure you received a healthy puppy from me and they will put you on a schedule for your pet’s health care needs.